Blaze349/Jekyll-Mono/_posts/2017-04-17-Python--the-real-problem.md

 ```python
 print "Hi universe!"
 ```
-This makes it hard for me, when reading new code or debugging new code, to quickly identify the conditions and the function parameters.
+This makes it difficult, when reading new code or debugging new code, to quickly identify the conditions and the function parameters.

+There is a reason we have full stops and commas.
+Look at this sentence:
+> The core of extensible programming is defining functions.
+Python allows mandatory and optional arguments, keyword arguments, and even arbitrary argument lists.

+And compare with this:
+>The core of extensible programming is defining functions   Python allows mandatory and optional arguments  keyword arguments  and even arbitrary argument lists

+It looks cleaner but it is harder to identify the clauses.

-Python, whitespace and minimalism is good but not when it sacrifices understanding.
-There is a reason we have full stops.
+Whitespace and minimalism is good but not when it sacrifices understanding.

-So we can easily identify when a sentence starts an stops.
+**EDIT**: I know the print statement has changed in python 3.
+Yes, I know that this issue is made irrelevant with syntax highlighting.